 Finally use of oral probiotics is also recommended in people who are unable to properly care for their oral health, such as the physically/mentally impaired or the bedridden.

 The word probiotics literally translates as "for life" - unlike antibiotics, which means "against life".
-The World Health Organization defines probiotics as living microorganisms that, when administered in adequate amounts, have a health benefit for the user.
+The World Health Organization defines probiotics as living microorganisms that, when administered in adequate amounts, have overall health benefits for the user.

-Important criteria for qualification as a probiotic are therefore that the bacteria are alive and their effect has been proven in clinical studies.
-In addition, a commercially available probiotic must contain the same bacterial strain (or strains) and the same dose used in the clinical trials, a requirement which is closely followed at Sunstar.
+Important criteria for qualification as a probiotic are therefore that the good bacteria are alive and their effect has been proven in clinical studies.
+In addition, a commercially available probiotic supplement or dental probiotic must contain the same bacterial strain (or strains) and the same dose used in the clinical trials, a requirement which is closely followed at Sunstar.

 Before a microorganism can actually be used as a probiotic therefore, it must meet the prerequisite requirements of clinical safety, proof of a health benefit, intact passage of the gastrointestinal tract and technological suitability.
 Probiotic effects have been demonstrated for various strains of Lactobacillus that occur naturally in the gut.
 These include Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus acidophilus, Lactobacillus casei and Bifidobacterium lactis.